-Pre-requisite: MECH 314.
+Pre-requisite: MECH 232.

-MECH 325 INSTRUMENTATION AND EXPERIMENTATION III 0.3: 1 cr.
-E This lab course, the third in a series, is designed to consolidate theories gained in other courses taken up to the third year and build lab competencies through practical experiments.
-Typical experiments are in the areas of
+MECH 325 INSTRUMENTATION AND EXPERIMENTATION III

-Gas Dynamics, Heat Transfer, Power and Refrigeration Systems, Automatic Controls, Manufacturing Systems, etc. Special emphasis is exercised on modern data acquisition techniques as well as data presentation and reporting.
+This lab course, the third in a series, is designed to consolidate theories gained in other courses taken up to the third year and build lab competencies through practical experiments.
+Typical experiments are in the areas of Gas Dynamics, Heat Transfer, Power and Refrigeration Systems, Automatic Controls, Mechanical Testing, Vibrations, Mechanisms, etc. Special emphasis is exercised on modern data acquisition techniques as well as data presentation and reporting.